 Chef AJ’s vegan food addiction program

-Pros: delicious recipes without oil, flour salt, nuts seeds, animal products.
+Pros: Delicious recipes without oil, flour salt, nuts seeds, animal products.
 You have a book and online program to chose from.
+There is also a weight loss summit with lots of experts that Chef AJ hosted.

-Cons: zero overt fats may be too restrictive without additions causing cravings or balances.
+Cons: Zero overt fats may be too restrictive without additions causing cravings or balances and long term this low level of fats can be unhealthy for vegans.

 Whole foods diet allows blending, whole grain flours and is pretty liberal about dried fruits.
 Does not use oil or any animal products.

 Pros: great for people low on the food addiction spectrum.
-There is a book and an weekly online recipe program.
+There is a book and a weekly online recipe program.

-Cons: may be too loose for highly addicted people so adjust or avoid blended and high glycemic recipes.
+Cons: may be too loose for highly addicted people so adjust or avoid blended and recipes with flour and sugar, maple syrup, etc.

 Allows oil, meat, and dairy.
 Does not allow blending or processed foods like sugar and flour.
 Strict about portion control, great for learning automaticity.
 You have a book and online program to chose from.